jupiterbjy/CUIAudioPlayer/README.md

 This impressive pre-stone-age program does:
 - refresh audio list
 - show *part* of metadata (No joke!)
-- play & stop, half-broken pause.
+- Other checked stuff mentioned below.

 that's all.